-(C-c C-m) Prompt (with completion) for the name of a TEX macro, and if AUCTEX knows the macro, prompt for each argument.
+(C-c C-m or C-c RET) Prompt (with completion) for the name of a TEX macro, and if AUCTEX knows the macro, prompt for each argument.

 As a default selection, AUCTEX will suggest the macro last inserted or, as the first choice the value of the variable TeX-default-macro.